 - Accelerating customers’ journey to cloud.

 To underpin these strategies VMware has been on an acquisition spree, acquiring these businesses in 2019 alone:

 - Bitnami (May, App Packaging)

-VMware customers now have a choice on how to procure VMware capabilities – the traditional on premises solutions, natively through AWS or Managed Service Providers, or running native Kubernetes in public cloud – and VMware continues to invest in all of these areas.
+VMware customers now have a choice on how to procure VMware capabilities – the traditional on-premises solutions, natively through AWS or Managed Service Providers, or running native Kubernetes in the public cloud – and VMware continues to invest in all of these areas.

-To deliver increased IT agility, business require the flexibility to:
+To deliver increased IT agility, businesses require the flexibility to: